w3c/rdf-star-wg/docs/miniCore.md

 ## Mapping to RDF Triples

-So far everything looks pretty good IMO (modulo support for graphs).
-The devil lies in the mapping to N-Triples, because here we have to make explicit what the annotation syntax so conveniently alludes to.
+So far, everything looks pretty good to this writer (modulo support for graphs).
+The devil lies in the mapping to N-Triples, where we have to make explicit what is so conveniently implied by the annotation syntax.

 ### Basic Problems and Abstractions - Un-intuitive Semantics